-The Edgar Allan Poe/Sullivan's Island Library, located in Battery Gadsden, is a branch of the Charleston County Public Library system.
-The library is located at 1921 I'On Avenue in the renovated military installation dating to the Spanish-American War.
+The Edgar Allan Poe/Sullivan's Island Library, located in Battery Gadsden, is a branch of the Charleston County Public Library (CCPL) system.
+The library is located at 1921 I'On Avenue (directly adjacent to Sullivan's Island Elementary School) in the renovated military installation dating to the Spanish-American War.
 The library is named for author Edgar Allan Poe, who was stationed on Sullivan's Island as a private in the United States Army in 1827 and 1828, and who used the Island setting as the background for his famous story, "The Gold Bug."